Welsh football clubs in English competitions: English league teams in Europe

-In 2013, Swansea City became the first ever Welsh team to play in the Europa League, and also the first Welsh team to qualify for Europe through the English league system.
+In 2013, Swansea City became the first Welsh team to play in the Europa League, and also the first Welsh team to qualify for Europe through the English league system.

 Welsh league teams in Europe

-In 2025, The New Saints became the first ever team from the Welsh league system to reach the group stage or league phase of a UEFA tournament, after qualifying for the UEFA Conference League.
+In 2025, The New Saints became the first team from the Welsh league system to reach the group stage or league phase of a UEFA tournament, after qualifying for the UEFA Conference League.
 The New Saints themselves are based in Oswestry in England, and have played there at Park Hall Stadium since 2007.